 Policy into Practice

-- Class teachers must timetable science lessons each week.
+- Class teachers timetable science lessons each week.

-- Good quality science teaching and learning needs to Engage the children, let the children Explore, allow children to Explain what they have found out, Extend their knowledge and Evaluate their knowledge and skills.
+- Good quality science teaching and learning Engages the children, lets them Explore and allows them to Explain what they have found out.
+It Extends their knowledge, and they can Evaluate their knowledge and skills.

-- Good Science teaching should include clear exposition by the teacher, skilful questioning of pupils and a mixture of teacher demonstration, independent use of reference resources and practical and experimental work by the pupils.
+- Good science teaching includes clear exposition by the teacher, skilful questioning of pupils and a mixture of teacher demonstration, independent use of reference resources and practical and experimental work by the pupils.
 Science can be delivered through a mixture of individual, small group and whole class teaching, where appropriate.

-- To aid planning and coverage we use Kent Scheme of Work for Primary Science, 2014,( Edukent) as our core scheme.
-Other schemes can be used as a supplement the teaching of science eg Hamilton trust and old QCA.
+- To aid planning and coverage we use Kent Scheme of Work for Primary Science as our core scheme.
+Other online resources are used to enhance and supplement the teaching of science – TigTag, Explorify and Hamilton Trust.

-- We organise at least one science trip (including Horton Kirby Environmental Centre) each year.
+- We organise at least one science trip (including Horton Kirby Environmental Centre) each year (lock-down regulations permitting).

 Curriculum and planning